 Edward Wagner found a 2013 Courthouse News Service article describing a Hawai`i court case involving allegations of unlawful conduct by GEICO.
 But when he attempted to investigate what happened, there was no public record of the case–no docket; no filed pleadings or documents; and no listing of the judge, parties, or counsel.
 The only remnant of the case was an entry stating: “*** THIS CASE IS CONFIDENTIAL ***”.

 Representing himself, Wagner filed a motion to unseal the case.
 That motion ultimately was referred to the Honorable Keith K. Hiraoka for disposition.
 In response to the motion to unseal, Judge Hiraoka explained that the case was hidden after the parties agreed to sealing the entire proceeding.
 He held that the parties’ agreement was not sufficient grounds to seal the case and gave GEICO–who objected to unsealing the case–the opportunity to request a more limited sealing order.

 On GEICO’s further motion, it sought to seal only portions of the complaint and an amended complaint.
 GEICO argued that the portions must be sealed to protect the attorney-client privilege, attorney work product doctrine, trade secrets privilege, and propriety of the judicial process.
 Wagner opposed the motion.
 Judge Hiraoka denied GEICO’s motion in its entirety and ordered the entire case unsealed.
-But when GEICO filed a notice of appeal, the circuit court held that it no longer had the authority to carry out its unsealing order.
+But when GEICO filed a notice of appeal on August 8, 2018, the circuit court held that it no longer had the authority to carry out its unsealing order.

 - GEICO’s Notice of Appeal (8/6/18)